ResidentMario/py_d3/README.md

 ### Contributing

 See `CONTRIBUTING.md` for instructions on how to contribute.
-Pull requests are welcome!